4-Day Classic Inca Trail + Rainbow Mountain Adventure

 Don’t Miss Out – Book Your Spot Today!

-Secure your place on the 4-Day Inca Trail + Rainbow Mountain Trek with Qoricancha Expeditions.
-Experience the best of Peru’s ancient wonders and vibrant landscapes in one seamless, fully-guided tour.
+Remember to book your spot on the 4-Day Inca Trail + Rainbow Mountain Trek with Qoricancha Expeditions, to experience the best of Peru's ancient treasures and vibrant landscape in one fully guided seamless tour. .

 ✔️ Limited spaces. ✔️ Permits required. ✔️ High demand.

-Book early to avoid disappointment and embark on a journey that will change the way you see the world.
+Please book early to avoid disappointment, and embark on a journey that will forever change your view of this world.

-Your Inca Trail adventure begins early with a 4:30 AM pick-up from your hotel in Cusco.
-After a 2-hour drive through the Sacred Valley, you’ll arrive in Ollantaytambo, where you’ll enjoy a hearty breakfast to fuel up for the trek.
-Once you’re refreshed, the journey continues with a short drive to Km 82, the official start of the Inca Trail.
+Your excursion on the Inca Trail will begin at 4:30 AM, when you’ll be picked up from your hotel in Cusco for a 2-hour ride through the Sacred Valley to Ollantaytambo, where you’ll have a big breakfast to prepare you for the trek.
+After that, you’ll have a short ride to the start of the Inca Trail, Km 82.

-Around 1:30 PM, you’ll stop for a delicious lunch, prepared by your chef.
-Afterward, the trek continues to your first campsite at Huayllabamba, located at an elevation of 3,350 meters (10,990 feet).
-The day’s hike is moderate, allowing you to adjust to the altitude.
+Around 1:30 PM, you will take a tasty break for lunch made by your chef.
+Afterwards the hike continues on to your first campsite at Huayllabamba at an elevation of 3,350m (10,990 feet).
+This day’s hike should be moderate to allow your body to acclimatize to the elevation.

-Upon arrival at the campsite, your team will have already set up your tent and provide warm water for washing.
-After settling in, enjoy tea time and a hearty dinner around 7:30 PM, before resting up for the next day’s adventure.
+When you arrive at the campsite your team will have set up your tent already and there will be warm water for washing.
+After settling in, you will have tea time and then a hearty dinner at about 7:30 PM so that you can rest up for the next day’s adventure.

-(The location of the campsite may vary between Huayllabamba or Ayapata, depending on government regulations and availability)
+(Note: The campsite location may vary between Huayllabamba or Ayapata depending on availability on the trail and government regulations.)

 • Acomodation: Camping